CP1404/Practicals/prac_07/README.md

-# Practical 07 - Classes
+# Practical 07 - Kivy

 Note: This is a fairly long practical.
 You should get started early (before the prac session) and you will probably need to put in more time